kevinseabourne/mymoviefavourites/README.md

 # Movie Database Website

-This website displays data from the moviesDB API.
+This website displays data from the movieDB API.
 Allowing you to search and filter through thousands of movies on their database.
-When you find a movie you like add it to your favourites and reorder all the movies in your favourites list to your liking.
-Using the drag and drop functionality.
+When you find a movie you like, add it to your favourites and with drag and drop functionality, reorder your favourite movies to your liking.

 ## Stack

 • Next.js
 • Javascript
 • Styled Components
-• MoviesDB API
+• MovieDB API
 • Axios
 • Framer Motion
 • React Hook Form